More on Life Insurance

 You may be able to take supplemental insurance with you if you leave your job

 Because your supplemental insurance coverage is tied to your employee benefits, you may have the option to adjust your coverage during open enrollment rather than going through the more complex process of increasing or decreasing your coverage with a private insurer.
-And depending on your policy, your plan might be portable, i.e., you might have the ability to take it with you if you lose or leave your job, unlike most basic group life insurance.
+And depending on your policy, your plan might be portable, i.e., you might have the ability to take it with you if you lose or leave your job, unlike most basic group life insurance policies.

 The cost of supplemental life insurance depends mainly on your age and whether your employer will subsidize your monthly premium.
-Instead of putting you through underwriting, many group insurance providers will use age ranges to determine your premiums.
+Instead of putting you through underwriting, many group insurance providers use age ranges to determine your premiums.
 Those in younger age groups will pay less while older employees will pay more.
-If your voluntary life insurance is guaranteed issue, then you might pay more than you would for an underwritten private policy, since you’ll be skipping the insurer’s health and risk evaluation.
+If your voluntary life insurance is a guaranteed issue policy, then you might pay more than you would for an underwritten private policy, since you’ll be skipping the insurer’s health and risk evaluation.

 The death benefit from group life insurance may also be taxable if it exceeds $50,000.
 And if you buy supplemental life insurance for your spouse or a dependent exceeding $2,000 in value, the entire death benefit amount could be subject to tax.
 It won’t cost you now but could cost your beneficiaries in the long run.

-It’s not as easy as checking a box to opt into employer-sponsored coverage, but getting your own term or permanent life insurance policy is probably the better solution if you want more coverage than your employer offers.
+It’s not as easy as checking a box to opt into employer-sponsored coverage, but getting your own term or permanent life insurance policy is a better solution if you want more coverage than your employer offers.
 Term and whole life insurance usually require a medical exam, but there are options for accelerated underwriting and no-exam insurance if you want or need to skip testing.
-A private policy will stay with you if you change or lose jobs, could be cheaper than supplemental coverage, and the premiums will stay stable as long as the policy stays active.
+A private policy will also stay with you if you change or lose jobs, could be cheaper than supplemental coverage, and the premiums will stay stable as long as the policy stays active.